maartee/migrate-password-wp2discourse/README.md

 If migrating passwords to Discourse is required, this  simple script may help.
   - you need https://github.com/discoursehosting/discourse-migratepassword/ installed first
   - create text file with email;hashed-password on each line.
 That should be done by export from database.
 For Wordpress, see example-wp-export.sh
+  - replace spaces in exported file by one semicolon
   - copy over to your Discourse server, e.g. to /var/discourse/shared/standalone/tmp
   - copy the script to the same location
   - make sure you create a reliable backup of Discourse before you try next steps